NV/focus-snail/README.markdown

 Includes all necessary CSS and has no external dependencies.
 Build with `rake standalone`.

+### Browser support

+Tested in Chrome 28-32, Safari 6.1–7, Firefox 24, IE 10.
+Focus Snail uses SVG which is not supported in IE 8 and below.

 ## Safari extension

 Build with `rake safari`.